qzio/w2fau2f/README.md

     the port to listen on (default 3000)
 ```

-u2f/fido requires tls, w2fau2f needs a cert and a key to work.
+U2F/Fido requires tls, w2fau2f needs a cert and a key to work.
+`w2fau2f` will look for the key and cert in `./tls.key` and `./tls.crt`.

 To generate a self signed certificate and key: